ksu-cs-textbooks/cis526/content/00-forward/06-syllabus/old/summer2022.md

 ---
-title: "Spring 2024 Syllabus"
+title: "Summer 2022 Syllabus"
 pre: "6."
 weight: 60
 date: 2018-08-24T10:53:26-05:00
 ---

 {{% notice noiframe %}}
-This textbook was authored for the **CIS 526 - Web Application Development | CC 515 - Full Stack Web Development** course at Kansas State University.
+This textbook was authored for the **CIS 526 - Web Application Development** course at Kansas State University.
 This front matter is specific to that course.
 If you are not enrolled in the course, please disregard this section.
 {{% /notice %}}

 ## CIS 526 - Web Application Development